-A nonprofit operating budget breaks down the annual projected revenue and expenses for the organization.
-It breaks down your revenue by different funding sources and your operating expenses by program and overhead costs.
+There are a variety of budget types that your nonprofit will use.
+Of course, you’ll create your annual budget, or operating budget, as all nonprofits should.
+This is the budget that breaks down your annual projected revenue and expenses for the organization.
+It categorizes your revenue by different funding sources and your operating expenses by program and overhead costs.

-Your capital budget projects the expenses and revenue associated with multi-year, long-term projects.
-This tends to cover your nonprofit’s capital campaigns and other major expense campaigns.
+- Capital budget: This budget projects the expenses and revenue associated with multi-year, long-term projects.
+It tends to cover your nonprofit’s capital campaigns and other major expense campaigns.

-Throughout the year, these budgets are what you review regularly to monitor the process of your various projects, fundraising success, and your financial standing.
+Throughout the year, you’ll review these budgets regularly to monitor the process of your various projects, your fundraising success, and your general financial standing.
 This means your budget isn’t something that you create but never look at again.
-It’s a living document that should be at the center of your financial activities.
+Instead, it’s a living document that should be at the center of your organization’s financial activities.

 Features of Effective Nonprofit Budgets

 Your nonprofit’s budget and your strategic plan should go hand-in-hand.
-Every aspect of your budget should directly associate with a specifically defined activity that you’re looking to accomplish.
+Every aspect of your budget should be directly associated with a specific activity that you’re looking to accomplish in the given year.

 For example, your nonprofit may set a goal to raise $15,000 to build a computer lab at an inner-city school.